William Robert Colton: Staffordshire County War Memorial

 The memorial, on Victoria Road, Stafford, was designed by Colton but his early death meant that the sculptor L. S. Merrifield had to complete the work.
 The memorial is dedicated to the soldiers from Staffordshire who died in service to their country during World War I. The memorial stands on a four-stepped base surmounted by two plinths and a column.
 In Colton's composition we see the figure of an angel with olive branch and a horse.
 This grouping is modelled after the Royal Artillery Boer War Memorial.
 There is a Stafford knot on the front face of the pedestal.
 The memorial was completed in 1923, following Colton's death.
 The Earl of Dartmouth, whose son was one of the men memorialized by the monument, performed the unveiling.

 Personal life

 In 1902 Colton married Mignon Kroll de Laporte.
 Two daughters were born to the couple.

-Robert Colton died at age of 53 on 13 November 1921 at St Mary Abbot's Place, Kensington. due to complications from a surgery approximately four weeks before his death.
+Robert Colton died aged 53 on 13 November 1921 at St Mary Abbot's Place, Kensington. due to complications from a surgery approximately four weeks before his death.